iffse/pay-respects/README.md

 ## AI Integration

-> **Disclaimer**: You are using AI generated content at your own risk.
+> **Disclaimer**: You are using AI generated content on your own risk.
 Please double-check its suggestions before accepting.

 AI suggestions should work out of the box unless rate limit has reached.
 Bring your own API keys to avoid it.